mgreiler/se-unlocked/Transcripts/EP_49_Florin_Pop.md

 # Episode 49 with Florin Pop
+Florin Pop
 [00:00:00]

 **Michaela:**   hello and welcome to this soft engineering analog podcast.
 I'm your host, Dr. McKayla.
 And today I have the pleasure to talk to flooring, pop florian is a web developer that started building websites in 2016 and worked many years as a successful freelancer.
 I know Florin from his super popular